koendv/si5351-clock-generator/README.md

 ## Software

 The CH552E is a 24MHz 8051 with 16 kbyte flash, 1 kbyte ram, and built-in usb.
 This is enough for many things.
 A small c program runs the usb serial console and configures the clock generator using I2C.

-Use [ch55xduino](https://github.com/DeqingSun/ch55xduino) to compile.
+To compile the software, use the Arduino IDE with [ch55xduino](https://github.com/DeqingSun/ch55xduino).
+To upload

+- Disconnect the clock generator from usb
+- Press button "Download"
+- With button "Download" pressed, connect the clock generator to usb
+- Wait one second
+- Release button "Download"
+- In the Arduino IDE, select "Sketch->Upload"

 Crystal frequency and crystal capacitance are hardcoded in the source code.
 If the crystal is changed, the source code has to be changed, too.

 The software configures two clocks with frequencies between 8 kHz and 200MHz.

-Program source and compiled firmware are on [github](https://github.com/koendv/si5351-clock)
+Program source and compiled firmware are on [github](https://github.com/koendv/si5351-clock-generator)

 ## Compiled binary